Categories

 7. Check out tips & tricks to maintain a bubbly jelly.

-I use this jelly in the morning by the spoonful mixed into a bowl of milk kefir, chia seeds, and green powder or swirled into a bowl of young coconut pudding with grated sour apple and soaked almonds.
-My favorite is slathered on raw flax crackers with cultured butter
+I love bubbly jelly by the spoonful in a bowl of milk kefir with chia seeds and green powder or swirled into bowl of young coconut pudding with grated sour apple and soaked almonds!

 May all bellies be happy!